 Participation in the Ohio Pooled Collateral System (OPCS), a collateral pool of eligible securities deposited with a qualified trustee and pledged to the Treasurer of State to secure the repayment of all public monies deposited in the financial institution.
 OPCS requires the total fair value of the securities pledged to be 102 percent of the deposits being secured or a rate set by the Treasurer of State.
-The Consortium's financial institution had enrolled in OPCS as of December 31, 2020.
+The Consortium's financial institution had enrolled in OPCS as of December 31, 2023.

-At December 31, 2020, the carrying amount and bank balance of the Consortium's deposits was \$2,353,550. \$250,000 of the City's bank balance was covered by Federal Depository Insurance and \$1,051,775 was uninsured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Consortium's name, and \$1,051,775 was uninsured and uncollateralized.
-The Consortium's financial institutions were approved for a reduced collateral rate of 50 percent through the Ohio Pooled Collateral System, resulting in the uninsured and uncollateralized balance.
+At December 31, 2023, the bank balance of the Consortium's deposits was \$1,359,979. \$250,000 of the City's bank balance was covered by Federal Depository Insurance and \$1,109,979 was uninsured and collateralized.
+The carrying amount of Consortium's deposits was \$991,213.